osohq/oso/vscode/oso/DEVELOPMENT.md

 ### Steps to test the extension out in VSCode

-1. Run `make build` in the current directory (where this README lives).
+1. Run `make package` in the current directory (where this README lives).
-2. Open the current directory in VSCode: `code .`.
+2. Install the output `.vsix` file into your local VSCode instance: `code --install-extension oso-X.Y.Z.vsix`.
-3. Run the `Launch Client` launch configuration (defined in `.vscode/launch.json`).
+3. Restart VSCode (if it was already open).

 [wasm-pack]: https://rustwasm.github.io/wasm-pack/installer/